Cate S. Anstöter

 June

-Cate will host the 6th Workshop MAGnetically Induced Currents in molecules at the University of Glasgow.
+Cate hosted the 6th Workshop MAGnetically Induced Currents in molecules at the University of Glasgow.
+Big thanks to Chiara and Eva for all their help!

 January

-Cate gave an invited talk at the 4th International Conference on Excited State Aromaticity and Antiaromaticity (ICESAA-4) hosted by ISSER Thiruvananthapuram!
+Cate gave an invited talk at the 4th International Conference on Excited State Aromaticity and Antiaromaticity (ICESAA-4), hosted by IISER Thiruvananthapuram.

 2025